QingXXiong/QingX/Limbo_Games_Walkthrough/section5.md

 ## Chapter 9

-1. Once getting closer to the gap, Jump Over it and wait.
+1. After getting closer to the gap, Jump Over it and wait.
-2. Once seeing a big fire wheel coming, Go Left and Jump Over.
+2. After seeing a big fire wheel coming, Go Left and Jump Over.
 3. Jump Over the gap, and Go Right.
 4. While a small fireball is near to you, Go Up, then Go Right.